ohpyupi/study.security-plus/network-basics.md

 * Switching loop or bridge loop
   * Occurs when there is more than one Layer 2 path between two endpoints
   * Can be protected via STP (Spanning Tree Protocols) and RSTP (Rapid STP)  protocols
+* Port mirroring
+  * Allows an admin to inspect traffic passing through a network switch

 ### VLAN (Virtual Local Lan)
 * Improves network throughput